amok/SlimCSRFProtection/README.md

 ### Usage

-At first, init middleware:
+Init middleware:

     $app = new Slim();
     $app->add( new SlimCSRFProtection("my secret string") );

-As seen, it is possible to pass into the constructor string, which will be used for generating csfr token.
+// Constructor takes string, which will be used for generating csfr token.
-This is recommended way to increase protection.

-Then, set up token in view, by adding next meta tag:
+Then, set up token in view:

     <meta name="csrftoken" content="<?= $csrf_token ?>"/>